enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/graph-algorithms/bellman-ford-algorithm.md

 We will assume that the *directed graph* is represented using a *nodes list* and a map with *(edge, weight)* pairs, for which a directed *edge from u to v* is represented as *(u,v)*.

 The map would, therefore, contain pairs like `((u,v),weight))`.

+---
+## Quiz

+headline: which algorithm is to be use in the following scenario?

+question: |
+  Suppose we have an undirected, complete, weighted (real numbers) graph.
+  Out of the following, which algorithm would work best for finding the shortest paths between a source node and every other node?

+answers:
+  - Bellman-Ford algorithm
+  - Prim’s algorithm
+  - Kruskal’s algorithm
+  - Dijkstra’s algorithm